Three Teams from IPS Academy Indore Win Awards at Smart India Hackathon 2025 Indore - www.lokmattimes.com

 Three Teams from IPS Academy Indore Win Awards at Smart India Hackathon 2025 Indore

-PNN New Delhi [India], January 6: Three student teams from IPS Academy, Institute of Engineering and Science, Indore have ...
+New Delhi [India], January 6: Three student teams from IPS Academy, Institute of Engineering and Science, Indore have brought ...

 New Delhi [India], January 6: Three student teams from IPS Academy, Institute of Engineering and Science, Indore have brought laurels to the institute by winning awards at the prestigious Smart India Hackathon (SIH) 2025.
 The teams worked round-the-clock to develop innovative, real-world solutions across diverse sectors.